Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Transform Delay"			"10.0"

 			// The Mutant Tank's transformations last this long.
-			// Note: This setting only takes effect when the "Spawn Mode" setting is set to "3".
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "3".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.1